-Interactive sessions can be started by logging in to a login node directly through ssh or XSEDE single sign-on.
+Interactive sessions can be started by logging in to a login node directly via ssh.
 From a Bridges-2 login node, you will ask for a number of compute nodes to be allocated to you.
 When they are, you will be connected to the compute nodes and you will be able to type commands at the prompt and get an immediate response as soon as the command completes.
 When you are finished, you will type CTRL-D to end your interactive session.
 You will be returned to the login node.

 In batch processing, you must create a file, called a batch script, that contains all the commands you want to run.
 The batch script is submitted to the scheduler on Bridges-2 (called SLURM, more about that in the Running Jobs section of the Bridges-2 User Guide) and goes into a queue.
 At this point, you can log out of Bridges-2.
 Your job does not need further intervention from you.
 It will run as soon as there is room for it.
 When it does, a file containing the output from the job is written in your home directory.
 Other files, such as data results from the job, can be created also.
 You can check the output files whenever you like.
 You do not have to remain logged in to Bridges-2 until the job completes.

 For more information on working in an interactive session or submitting a batch job on Bridges-2, see the Running Jobs section of the Bridges-2 User Guide.

 A Unix shell is a command-line interpreter that provides a traditional user interface for Unix and Unix-like systems.
 Because Bridges-2 uses a Unix-like operating system, you will be using a shell whenever you are logged in to Bridges-2 and in batch scripts.
 The two major shell types are the Bourne shell and the C shell.
 Each type has its own commands and syntax.